St Joseph County Limited Power of Attorney for Real Property Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by St Joseph County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in St Joseph County that you need to transfer you would only need to order our forms once for all of your properties in St Joseph County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in St Joseph County you only need to order once.

 Use this power of attorney to appoint an agent to act on your behalf.
 The agent's powers follow IC 30-5-5-2 (Real property transactions) and are further limited by specifying a sole purpose to purchase, sell or refinance a specific property.
 The agent's powers can be further limited or defined in a "Special Instructions" section of the form.
 This POA terminates upon the satisfactory closing or upon a certain number of days (which you provide) after its execution, whichever happens first.